tacosConference/.github/profile/README.md

 Previously, the TaCoS was held together with the [STuTS](https://stuts.de/) but because of increasing interest, it is now being held as a separate conference.

-## The next TaCoS Conference
-The next TaCoS will be hosted in Saarland, Germany!
-Check out their website here: [www.tacosconference.github.io](www.tacosconference.github.io)

 ## Previous TaCoS Conferences
 <table>
 	<tr>